blackbytegames/blackbytegames.github.io/animecs/manual/architecture.md

 - Temporal LOD distribution prevents spikes

 **Costs:**
-- Large blob assets (pre-sampled data vs compressed curves)
-- Baking time for large animation libraries
+- Baking takes time for large animation libraries in the animator.
-- Brief performance dip during state transitions (sampling two states)
+- Entities Graphics may affect if the world contains too many deformed meshes in a single GraphicsBuffer.

 ## Extension Points